I believe that most people are trustworthy…

 - If I want someone to look after my kids, I ask someone I know will keep them absolutely safe and happy

-- If I’m choosing a holiday or a new phone, I look at customer product reviews, the opinions of people I don’t know, I might search information online or seek the advice of a sales person
+- If I’m choosing a holiday or a new phone, I look at customer product reviews (the opinions of people I don’t know) or I might search information on-line or seek the advice of a sales person

-Based on the above scenarios, it appears that the people we trust don’t always have the same characteristics and may not be interchangeable, yet we make decisions based on what we believe about them and, we generally know why we trust them.
+Based on the above scenarios, it appears that the people we trust don’t always have the same characteristics and may not always be interchangeable.
+We make decisions based on what we believe about them and we generally know why we trust them.
+It is situationally specific.

 So, if on a personal level we trust different people for different reasons, how do we build a brand or business reputation that is trusted by all manner of people with all sorts of different preferences?

 With the explosion of information available on-line and the emergence of data-science that tracks our preferences and choices, so has come about a change in the nature of our relationship with our customers.